 Under no circumstances should an employee begin working for Council prior to presentation and verification of original documents proving the immigration status of an individual and their right to work in the UK.
-Between 30 March 2020 and 5 April 2022, Covid 19 adjusted measures are in place which means checks can take place upon submission of scanned identification documents.

 Personal identity and immigration documents should only be checked and verified by trained, authorised staff.